EdenEast/nightfox.nvim/readme.md

 ### [Lightline]

-Lightline check the value of `vim.g.lightline.colorscheme`.
-It is not depend on the value of `:colorscheme` command, Please set it.
+Lightline checks the value of `vim.g.lightline.colorscheme`.
+It does not depend on the value of the `:colorscheme` command, Please set it.

 ```lua
 vim.cmd("colorscheme nightfox")